kipolaris/mealplanner/README.md

 - You can save ingredients you have at home with quantities.

 ## Structure
-- Landing page: The first page of the website which, for now, contains placeholder text for logging in or registering account.
+- Landing page: The greeting page of the website.
-- How-to page: A page which contains a guide for using the website, not yet available.
+- Menu page: A table which contains buttons to the following pages:
+  - Meal Plan page
+  - Meal times page
+  - Foods page
+  - Ingredients page
+  - Ingredients at home page
+  - Shopping list page
-- Main page: Table containing each day in the first row, and each meal time in the first column.
+- Meal plan page: Table containing each day in the first row, and each meal time in the first column.
   - You can add meal times using the plus button in the last row of the table.
   - You can reorder meal times using the arrow buttons next to their names.
   - You can add foods to each meal time and day combination by clicking the cells in the table.